intranda/goobi-workflow/Goobi/src/main/webapp/uii/templatePG/css/src/README.md

 ## Custom Styles

+Bootstrap 5 is extended with custom styles.
 Custom styles are organized in sass files which are imported into `main.scss`.
-They are divided into three categories.
+They are divided into three categories:

 1. `Basics` includes basic style settings like colors, typography and utilities etc.
 2. `Components` includes styles for reusable components, e.g. navbar, boxes, forms, buttons.
 3. `Pages` includes styles unique to certain views.
 Views are scoped using a class, e.g.:

-### JSF Components

 ```xhtml
 <main class="plugins">...</main>
 ```

+## Accessibility: High Contrast mode

+Goobi workflow has a high contrast mode, which is called `WCAG compliant mode`. `WCAG compliant mode` can be set in the `user configuration`. `templagePG.xhtml` will then load additional styles overriding css color properties.
+The corresponding scss module is `accessibility.scss`.

 ## Build system